-For more than 20 years she has written for an offbeat, yet interesting, cross-section of publications, including: Chicago magazine, USA Today, Ladies’ Home Journal, Entrepreneur, Wine Enthusiast, Crain’s Chicago Business, Time Out Chicago, the Chicago Tribune, Marketing News, Rolling Stone Country, Executive Travel, Nashville Scene, University Business, The Tennessean, ForbesTraveler.com, Nashville Lifestyles, Working Mother, Mademoiselle, Teen, Sky and many others.
-She writes, edits and consults for several custom publishing companies.
+I have decades of experience telling stories for an interesting cross-section of publications, including: Preservation, Entrepreneur, Condé Nast Traveler, Chicago magazine, the LA Times, Outside Business Journal, USA Today, Real Simple, Health, Wine Enthusiast, Crain’s Chicago Business, the Chicago Tribune, Marketing News, Rolling Stone Country, AARP, AAA World, Orbitz, the Nashville Scene, The Tennessean, Nashville Lifestyles, Working Mother, Teen, and many others.
+I write guidebooks under the Moon imprint.

-Before freelance writing, she worked for the Rochester Business Journal, Prepared Foods, and as a researcher for the Chicago bureau of Forbes.
-She was executive editor at Mobil Travel Guide.
+Before freelance writing, I worked for the Rochester Business Journal, Prepared Foods, and as a researcher for the Chicago bureau of Forbes.
+I was the executive editor at Mobil Travel Guide.

-For more than a decade, she was a contributing editor for Chain Leader magazine.
-Until it folded in 2010, she wrote the Storyboard coverage of breaking advertising campaigns, as well as business features on restaurant companies.
+For more than a decade, I was a contributing editor for Chain Leader magazine.
+I covered breaking advertising campaigns of restaurant chains in the U.S.

-Margaret has a B.A. in fine arts from Vanderbilt University and an M.S.J. from the Medill School of Journalism at Northwestern University.
-In her free time she takes courses at the Kellogg School of Management’s Center for Nonprofit Management, rescues wayward dogs, digs in her garden, hits the water on a stand-up paddleboard (working toward paddling in all 50 states and running Nashville Paddle Co.), organizes and competes in dragon boat races, makes hand-blocked hats and takes a lot of mental notes.
+I have a B.A. in fine arts from Vanderbilt University and an M.S.J. from the Medill School of Journalism at Northwestern University and have taken courses at the Kellogg School of Management’s Center for Nonprofit Management.
+In my free time, I hit the water on a stand-up paddleboard.
+I spent more than a decade paddleboarding in all 50 states and co-own Nashville Paddle Co.
+I dig in gardens (mine is a certified Tennessee Smart Yard), organize and compete in dragon boat races, make hand-blocked hats, and take a lot of mental notes.

-She is a member and past board member of the American Society of Journalists and Authors and a two-time finalist for the Chicago Headline Club’s Peter Lisagor Award.
-Her article on at-home pet first aid for Woman’s Day magazine won the Dog Writers Association of America general interest magazine Maxwell award in 2002.
-Margaret was chair of the 2001 Writers & Editors One-on-One Conference.
-She is a past member of the board of directors of Friends of the Forest Preserves and a past trustee of the Fountain Valley School of Colorado.
-She now serves on the board of Tennessee CASA, Tennessee Clean Water Network, and recently finished a three-year term with the Cumberland River Compact, where she chaired Nashville’s annual Cumberland River Dragon Boat Festival for several years.
-She was honored with the Compact’s Tributarian Award in 2014.
+I am a member of and past board member for the American Society of Journalists and Authors and a two-time finalist for the Chicago Headline Club’s Peter Lisagor Award.
+My article on at-home pet first aid for Woman’s Day magazine won the Dog Writers Association of America general interest magazine Maxwell award in 2002.
+I was chair of the 2001 Writers & Editors One-on-One Conference.

-She is regularly interviewed for TV, radio and print publications.
-Past appearances have includes: SUP Radio Show, WGN Midday News, National Geographic Traveler and others.
+I am regularly interviewed for TV, radio and print publications.
+Past appearances have included: SUP Radio Show, WGN Midday News, Today in Nashville, National Geographic Traveler, DeSoto magazine, and others.